kicetwigs/Kice7-Sequencer-ESP32/README.md

 Built on ESP32 Lolin

+- Oled Screen on I2S 1
-Two buttons on pins 12, 14,
+- Two buttons on pins 12, 14,
-Encoder push button on pin 25
+- Encoder push button on pin 25
-Encoder on 33, 32
+- Encoder on 33, 32

 32 Steps sequencer with Oled screen
 - Serial MIDI Input on pin 16